mohammadshaad/mohammadshaad/README.md

 - I am 19 years old and like to explore new technologies.

-- I'm currently studying Computer Science Engineering at Vellore Institute of Technology, Chennai.
+- I'm currently studying Computer Science Engineering at Vellore Institute of Technology, Chennai

 - I'm on track for learning more about Next.js, Web3, Google Cloud.